#1. Relationship commitment means more than saying ‘I do’

 #6.
-Sometimes it takes a leap of faith
+Sometimes relationships take a leap of faith

-In my office, I often get asked, “how do I know for sure if they are ‘the one’?”
+In our office, we often get asked, “how do I know for sure if they are ‘the one’?”
 It is a surprisingly common concern among young adults in even very committed relationships.
-I hear all about questions of compatibility, long lists of pros and cons about a partner, or things that are wrong with the relationship itself.
+Clients describe questions of compatibility, long lists of pros and cons about a partner, or things that are wrong with the relationship itself.
 Sometimes I hear from people that there are no major problems in the relationship, but rather too much comfort, which can create worries as well.

 If the doubting continues for too long, it can be damaging of course.
 Having one foot in and one foot out the door prevents you from giving yourself completely to the relationship.
 At some point, taking a leap of faith and the uncertainty that comes with it, is part of the deal.
 Although there are no guarantees, this risk allows you to give your whole heart to someone, and trust that together you can work through whatever comes your way.